What is an ISA?

 ISAs are Individual Savings Accounts.
 They’re there simply to give you another tax-efficient way to save.
 They work because, unlike an ordinary savings account, you don’t pay tax on any growth in your investment.
 So you get to keep more of your money.

 It's worth noting that the favourable tax treatment of ISAs may not be maintained in the future and is subject to changes in legislation.
 The benefit of the tax treatment depends on individual circumstances.

 What is an ISA for?

 In a word, saving.
 You can use an ISA to save up for anything you want – whether it’s a new car, a big holiday, or simply to save for a rainy day.
 Many people also use ISAs as a way of saving for retirement.

-From 6 April 2016 new rules mean that some ISA providers will let you take money out, then put it back in again without it using up some of your annual ISA allowance.
+Since 6 April 2016 new rules mean that some ISA providers will let you take money out, then put it back in again in the same tax year without it using up some of your annual ISA allowance.
 These will be known as Flexible ISAs.

 Stocks and shares ISA